Galeos93/the-real-mle-challenge/SOLUTIONS.md

 - Replicability: any user could launch an experiment and replicate the results obtained by another user.
 - Maintainability: some pipeline stages (e.g., data filtering) can be used across different experiments.
 Moreover, all the pieces can be tested.
-- Readability: structuring the experiment on different stages helps on its understanding.
+- Readability: structuring the experiment on different stages helps in its understanding.
 Moreover, `luigi` allows the creation of graphs to observe how the different stages are connected.

+Jupyter Notebooks are well-suited for reporting the accuracy of the trained models.
+This is why the notebook `03-evaluate-models.ipynb` was created.

 Once a model is trained, it can be saved on a Model registry.
 Having a Model Registry allows us to have all models versioned and in a centralized place.
 For the Model Registry,